Nuclear effects in the deuteron and global QCD analyses: Introduction

-However, the PDFs in bound protons and neutrons are significantly affected by the nuclear environment and precision studies require to address the corresponding nuclear effects at the parton level.
-A number of experimental and theoretical studies on the subject has been performed since the seminal observation by the EMC experiment~\cite{EuropeanMuon:1983wih} that the nuclear environment plays an important role even at energies and momenta much higher than those involved in typical nuclear ground state processes (for a review see~\cite{Arneodo:1992wf}).
-In the region of large $x$ the relevant nuclear effects are related to the smearing of the cross sections with the nuclear momentum distribution~\cite{Atwood:1972zp} (Fermi motion), together with the nuclear binding correction~\cite{Akulinichev:1985ij}.
-While well described by standard nuclear physics, these corrections, which have a kinematical origin, are often neglected or treated improperly in QCD analyses of deuterium data.
-In addition, nuclear effects related to the dynamical modification of the internal parton structure have to be addressed in bound nucleons.
-In Refs.~\cite{Kulagin:1994fz,Kulagin:2004ie} such a modification is related to the off-mass-shell effect, i.e. the dependence of bound nucleon SFs on its virtual mass squared $p^2=p_0^2-\bm p^2$, where $p_0$ and $\bm p$ are the nucleon energy and momentum, respectively.
+Precision studies require one to address the effects of nuclear environment at the parton level.
+While the nuclear effects in nuclear PDFs (nPDFs) analyses are usually treated empirically~\cite{Hirai:2001np,deFlorian:2011fp,Kovarik:2015cma,Eskola:2021nhw}, a number of physics mechanisms are known to affect the PDFs and the structure functions (SFs) of the bound nucleons (for a review see, e.g.,~\cite{Arneodo:1992wf,Geesaman:1995yd,Norton:2003cb}).
+In the region of large $x$, the relevant nuclear effects are related to the smearing of the cross sections with the nuclear momentum distribution~\cite{Atwood:1972zp} (Fermi motion), together with the nuclear binding correction~\cite{Akulinichev:1985ij}.
+In addition \updtxt{to these corrections, which have kinematical origin}, nuclear effects related to the dynamical modification of the internal parton structure have to be addressed in bound nucleons.
+In Refs.~\cite{Kulagin:1994fz,Kulagin:2004ie}, such a modification is related to the off-mass-shell effect, i.e., the dependence of bound nucleon SFs on its virtual mass squared $p^2=p_0^2-\bm p^2$, where $p_0$ and $\bm p$ are the nucleon energy and momentum, respectively.
 This dependence is treated in Refs.~\cite{Kulagin:1994fz,Kulagin:2004ie} as a perturbative correction in the nucleon virtuality $v=(p^2-M^2)/M^2$, relying on the fact that the typical nucleon momentum and energy are small compared to the nucleon mass $M$ in the nuclear ground state.
-Within this weak binding approximation the corresponding nuclear correction is controlled by the SFs derivative with respect to $p^2$, which is described in Ref.~\cite{Kulagin:2004ie} in terms of a dimensionless function $\delta f(x)$.
+Within this weak binding approximation, the corresponding nuclear correction is controlled by the SFs' derivative with respect to $p^2$, which is described in Ref.~\cite{Kulagin:2004ie} in terms of a dimensionless function $\delta f(x)$.
 Additional effects related to the meson-exchange currents and the nuclear shadowing are relevant at intermediate and small $x$ values.
 A model combining all of these effects has been successfully used to quantitatively explain the observed dependencies on $x$, invariant momentum transfer squared $Q^2$, nuclear mass number $A$ of the nuclear DIS data in a wide range of targets from ${}^3$He to ${}^{207}$Pb~\cite{Kulagin:2004ie,Kulagin:2007ju,Kulagin:2010gd}.
 The same model also demonstrates an excellent agreement with the magnitude, the $x$ and mass dependence of the nuclear Drell-Yan (DY) data~\cite{Kulagin:2014vsa}, as well as with the data on the differential cross sections for $W^\pm/Z$ boson production in proton-lead collisions at the LHC~\cite{Ru:2016wfx}.